Meet Love Island 2020 contestant Connor Durman – "I say whatever's on my mind"

 Everything you need to know about Love Island Winter 2020 contestant Connor Durman

-The popular reality show Love Island is back for a new season as a fresh bunch of singletons compete once more to find their perfect match.
+It’s finally arrived!
+Love Island is back for a brand new series – the first of which to be broadcast in the winter.

+Once again, a fresh batch of singletons compete once more to find their perfect match in a brand new villa in South Africa.

 We have everything you need to know about new contestant Connor Durman, as the coffee bean salesman heads out to the South African villa looking for love with the other 11 Love Island 2020 contestants.